undeadwanderer/undead-userscripts/README.md

 # Undead Usersctipts
-Some very bad and unfinished userscripts I made a while ago
+Some very bad and unfinished userscripts I made back in 2018.
+Basically baby's first (and last) userscripts.

 **derpibooru-forum-filter** Spoilers forum topics with "NSFW" in title on Derpibooru (didn't implement it for all pages).